Provably Efficient Simulation of 1D Long-Range Interacting Systems at Any Temperature

 where $\{P_{i,\xi}\}_{\xi=1}^{d^2}$ denotes the operator bases at site $i$ and $J_{\xi,\xi'}$ are the corresponding coefficients, the Hamiltonian can be approximated by an MPO with bond dimension $D_H = c_H \ln^2(n/\epsilon)$, where $c_H = \mathcal{O}(1)$, up to an error of $\epsilon$ (see Supplementary material~\cite[Lemma~2 therein]{Supplement_thermal}).
 We note that any subset Hamiltonian $H_L$ is also described by an MPO with the bond dimension $D_H$ of the global Hamiltonian.

-\textit{Main Result.---} Our task is to develop a time-efficient method to approximate the quantum Gibbs state using an MPO with a fixed bond dimension.
+\textit{Main Result.---} Our task is to develop a time-efficient method using an MPO to approximate the quantum Gibbs state for a given $\beta$ within a desired error $\epsilon$.
 The main result concerning the time-efficient construction of the MPO is as follows:

 {~}

 \textbf{Theorem.} For an arbitrary $\beta$, we can efficiently compute the MPO $M_\beta$ that approximates the unnormalized Gibbs state up to an error $\epsilon$: